camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ## Migrating Your Application

-Let's explore the basic switch to Camunda Cloud by first looking at a concrete example before diving into different common architectures with Camunda Platform.
+Let's explore architectural changes necessary when migrating to Camunda Cloud by first looking at a concrete example before diving into different common architectures with Camunda Platform.

 ### First Example

-You can find a complete Java Spring Boot example, showing the Camunda Platform process models and code alongside the Camunda Cloud process model and code in the formerly mentioned community extension: [Camunda Platform to Cloud Example](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/example).
+You can find a complete Java Spring Boot example, showing the Camunda Platform process models and code alongside the Camunda Cloud process model and code in the [Camunda Platform to Cloud Example](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/example).

-TODO: Write Readme

 ### Java and Spring Boot